Appearance & Reality > The Lord Jesus Christ > Strong and weak

 11 strengthened with all power, according to His glorious might, for the attaining of all steadfastness and patience; joyously

-The world’s idea of being strong and powerful is often associated with the desire to do as one pleases to fulfil one’s personal ambitions.
-Let us be careful.
-Our desire to be strong must not be because we want a sense of power to fulfil our personal desires and ambitions.
-It must be out of our love for God and our desire to be faithful to Him.
-This is what it means to be truly strong from the perspective of God’s kingdom, and it is in sharp contrast to that of the fallen world.
+The world’s idea of being strong and powerful is often associated with the desire and ability to fulfil one’s personal ambitions without due regard for what is important to God.
+As Christians, our desire to be strong must not flow from the same motivation.
+It must instead flow from our love for God and our desire to be faithful to Him.
+This is what it means to be truly strong from the perspective of God’s kingdom, and it is in sharp contrast to the perspective of the fallen world.

 Consecration an important pre-requisite